- Staaker Drones

 The video was exported at 1080p at 24 frames per second, which means that the 60 frames per second are slowed 2.5 times.
 The Phantom 4 Pro’s larger sensor allows for more light to enter, so the image turned out sharper and with less noise.

-You should choose a drone depending on your requirements; if you are a beginner learn to fly and take a photo in the sky, then Phantom 3 Pro can be the right choice for you which is at a lower price and a good feature.
+You should choose a drone depending on your requirements; if you are a beginner learn to fly and take a photo in the sky, then Phantom 3 Pro can be the right choice for you which is at a lower price and a good features.

 The Phantom 4 Pro is a great option for professional photographers and amateurs.
 We hope that our Phantom 4 Pro vs Phantom 3 Pro article can help you know exactly which you should choose.
 Let’s wait for our DJI Phantom 4 Pro V2 and Phantom 4 Pro Plus vs Phantom 4 Pro article next time.